 Total Time: 2 days 1 hour 25 minutes

-This amazingly easy bread and butter sweet pickle recipe can be finished in the refrigerator or made by using a traditional canning method.
+This amazingly easy spicy bread and butter pickle recipe made with classic spices can be finished in the refrigerator or made by using a traditional canning method.

 Servings: 64 servings